Update 4/7/2017: Post updated and applies to all versions of Dynamics CRM from CRM 2011 to Dynamics 365.

 Bonus: There’s one color missing from this list and that is “Transparent”.
-Transparent could prove very useful when you need to add data to a chart, but actually don’t want to show it.
-For example you may only want to display the value on a chart, but not have the bar or column visible.
+Transparent is very handy when you need to add data to a chart, but actually don’t want to show it.
+For example, you may only want to display the value on a chart, but not have the bar or column visible.

-Since Dynamics CRM lists the series in reverse order (right to left) we know that Blue is the first color and therefore goes to the series for High Priority.
+Since Dynamics CRM/365 lists the series in reverse order (right to left) we know that blue is the first color and therefore goes to the series for high priority.

-We want to change the the order of the colors so Red gets the first High Priority series.
-Then Blue and then Green.
+We want to change the order of the colors so red gets the first high priority series.
+Then blue and finally green.

 Charts also support ARGB, which is similar to RGB, but there’s four values instead of three.
 The first value indicates the color’s Alpha transparency.
 0 equals completely transparent.
 255 is no transparency.
 127 is 50% transparent etc.